 Almost all courses are offered asynchronously (self-directed); exceptions are explicitly noted in the course description.
 A course may hold several synchronous chat sessions throughout the course; however, chat sessions are scheduled and announced at the start of the course.
 However, even in asynchronous courses, participants will be expected to log in to the online course and interact several times a week.
 This can include reading online, working on assignments, reading and responding to the discussion boards.
 Participants will be given weekly deadlines, but will be able to work at times that are most convenient to the student.

 Do you offer college credit or CEUs for these courses?

 ALSC is not currently certified to offer CEU credits for courses; however, all students who complete their coursework will receive a Certificate of Completion to take to their local or state accrediting body and apply for CEU credits.

 Requirements vary by state and school district regarding certification and continuing education credits.
 The decision to grant CEU credits remains entirely up to your state or school district.
 If you are in need of credits, check with your state and/or school district before enrolling to determine eligibility.
 Some states will review your certificate of completion and course syllabus to determine eligibility.
 A PDF copy of the syllabus can be provided to you upon request.

 If you are registered but unable to take a course you may transfer your registration to another student if that student falls under the same registration category.
-For instance, an ALSC member may transfer her registration to another ALSC member free of charge.
+For instance, an ALSC member may transfer their registration to another ALSC member free of charge.
 If you would like to transfer your registration to someone in a different category, the difference between prices must be paid at the time of transfer.
 All requests for registration transfers must be made in writing no later than seven days before the start of the course.
-Please address all requests, including the reason for the transfer and both parties' membership numbers, to ALSC Program Officer for Continuing Education, Kristen Figliulo, at email@example.com.
+Please address all requests, including the reason for the transfer and both parties' membership numbers, to Sarah Polen, ALSC Program Officer for Continuing Education, and ALA Membership and Registration Services.
 Transfers may not be made once a course has started.